How to Write and Talk to Selection Criteria 7th edition Updated 2024

 Before purchasing a product please read the instructions on downloading e-products within 48 hours.

 AUD $25.00Add to cart

 Libraries should use the option for multi users.

-Role descriptions are not always entirely clear about what applicants are expected to write in applications.
-This edition provides detailed guidance on what information to look for and how to prepare an application.
+Role descriptions are not always clear about what applicants are expected to write in applications.
+This ebook provides detailed guidance on what information to look for and how to prepare an application.

 Based on a sense making framework called Mental Nutrition, and a career management perspective, this edition shows you how to write evidence-based, results-focused, job-matched resumes, pitches, statements of claims, and selection criteria and capability-based responses, plus how to present a convincing case at a job interview.

 Contextual analysis continues to be the basis of a strong application with particular attention to four work characteristics: volatility, uncertainty, complexity, and ambiguity.
 This edition helps you understand the nature of complexity and how it applies to judging seniority level, leadership and example choice.

 250 pages.
 Available in PDF format.
 Still only $25.00.

 Author: Dr Ann Villiers is Australia’s only Mental Nutritionist specialising in the sense-making process.
 Ann is a career coach, writer and author.
 She has interviewed hundreds of applicants and coached numerous people to greater application and interview confidence.
 Dr Villiers is a Fellow Member of the Career Development Association of Australia (CDAA).
 In 2019 Ann was awarded Life Membership of the Association, and in 2015 was awarded the CDAA President’s Award for Professional Leadership.